The Development Of Traffic Data Collection Methods

 In 2017 there were 500 million surveillance cameras worldwide, producing 15 billion gigabytes of data weekly.
 This number doubles every 2 years and it is obvious that today, and in the future, most of the recorded camera footage will not be reviewed by human eyes.
 It is far beyond human capacity to do so.

 Traffic surveys aim to capture data that accurately reflects the real-world traffic situation in the area.
 It may be counting the number of vehicles using a road or collecting journey time information for example, but there are many other types of data that traffic surveys collect.

-Traffic volume data — the number of traffic attendants passing through a certain section of the road over a certain period - is the crucial information indicating the importance of road.
-These data, as well as other data on land use and transport behaviour are continuously acquired at regular intervals.
-This data is essential in order to fulfill the demand of the transport models, i.e. for:
+Traffic volume data — the number of traffic attendants passing through a certain section of the road over a certain period - is crucial information indicating the importance of the road.
+These data, as well as other data on land use and transport behaviour, are continuously acquired at regular intervals.
+This data is essential in order to fulfil the demand of the transport models, i.e. for: